 613 - 765 characters = 5 messages

-Note that these ranges are calculated using standard English characters.
+Please Note: These ranges are calculated using standard English characters.
 If Unicode or Non-GSM characters are used, the ranges are slightly different.